carpentries/lesson-example/setup.md

     For more information, see [the Ruby installation guidelines][ruby-install-guide].

 2.  **[RubyGems][rubygems]**
     is a tool which manages Ruby packages.
-It should be installed along with Ruby and you can test your installation by running
+It should have been installed along with Ruby and you can test your installation by running

     ~~~